 Create a Tie-Dyed Tee Shirt

-Edited by Robbi, Anonymous, Eng, Graeme and 3 others
+Edited by Robbi, Eng, Graeme, Lynn and 2 others

 Tie dye may remind many of us of the late Sixties and Seventies when it seemed that nearly everyone was wearing something tie dyed.
 Today that is starting to make a fashion comeback, and creating your own interesting dye strategy is part of the fun.
 Using rubber bands, strings and even pieces of tape to cover the shirts or other items, you can make a pattern that is unique to you.